ewerk/null-or-undefined/README.md

 # @ewerk/null-or-undefined

-Type safe utility functions for checking if a value is null or undefined or neither null nor undefined.
+Type safe utility functions for checking nullish values.
+It's dependency free and has no dependencies on external libraries.

 ## Installation